 A senior earning 5 tardies to school will also lose their senior lunch or study hall privilege for the trimester.

-9th, 10th, and 11th graders do not have off-campus privileges.
-Underclassmen who leave campus without permission will be subject to disciplinary action.
+There are no off campus privileges for 9th, 10th or 11th grade students.
+Underclassmen that leave campus will be subject to disciplinary action.